Gerald-Jinx-Mouse/Gerald-Jinx-Mouse.github.io/index.md

 **HDFS (Hadoop Distributed File System)** addresses storage challenges by distributing large files across clusters of commodity hardware.
 Rather than storing a file on a single server, HDFS breaks it into blocks (typically 128MB) and replicates each block across multiple nodes.
 This provides both scalability (add more nodes to store more data) and fault tolerance (if a node fails, replicas exist elsewhere).

-**Apache Spark** revolutionized big data processing by keeping data in memory rather than writing to disk between operations—making it up to 100x faster than Hadoop MapReduce for certain workloads.
+**Apache Spark** revolutionized big data processing by keeping data in memory rather than writing to disk between operations, making it up to 100x faster than Hadoop MapReduce for certain workloads.
 The concept of Resilient Distributed Datasets (RDDs) allows programmers to work with distributed data using familiar operations like map, filter, and reduce, while Spark handles the complexity of parallelization.

 Working with GCP Dataproc clusters gave me hands-on experience with cloud-based big data infrastructure.
 Launching a cluster, submitting Spark jobs, and managing distributed processing demonstrated how organizations can scale analytics without maintaining physical hardware.